emmhh/Inbox-Concierge/README.md

 - **Email Preferences**: textarea with hints ("What do you use this email for?
 What do you like to focus on?") -- injected verbatim into the classification prompt
 - **Bucket Manager**: edit name, description, and few-shot examples for each bucket; add or delete buckets
+- **Save**: persists preference and bucket changes without reclassifying
-- **Save & Reclassify**: persists changes and reclassifies all emails one-by-one
+- **Save & Reclassify**: persists changes and reclassifies all emails one-by-one (slower but more accurate)
-- **Save & Batch Process**: persists changes and reclassifies all emails in batches of 50 (faster)
+- **Save & Batch**: persists changes and reclassifies all emails in batches of 50 (faster)

 ## Prerequisites